-The author of more than 40 peer-reviewed articles and five books, McInnes first joined NIH in 1989 as a grants associate in the Office of Extramural Programs in the Office of the Director.
-Before coming to NIH, she served in academic and consulting roles at Louisiana State University Medical Center, Shreveport.
+McInnes first joined NIH in 1989 as a grants associate in the Office of Extramural Programs in the Office of the Director.
+Before coming to NIH, she served in academic roles at Louisiana State University Medical Center, New Orleans.
 McInnes earned her D.D.S. and M.Sc. degrees from the University of the Witwatersrand in Johannesburg, South Africa.

 McInnes is committed to the conduct of clinical trials that adhere to the highest standards for human subjects protection and data quality.
 Her work in translational sciences has led to several product development and clinical evaluation programs, and she actively collaborates with the broader extramural research community on efforts to improve health.